DmitrySoshnikov/hdl-js/README.md

 - Or
 - ...
 ```

+Once you know a gate of interest, you can introspect its specification.

+### Viewing gate specification

 To see the specification of a particular gate, we can use `--describe` (`-d`) option, passing the name of a needed `--gate` (`-g`):